 And yet, here I am, telling you my top-notch simple and healthy tips on using leftovers, thus wasting less food.

-I simply have no patience for talking on and on about what we need to do (yada), yet I seem to have a lot of interest in practical no nonsenses frugal simple healthy nutritious tips and tricks on how to use leftovers, eat better (much much better!!) and, of course-save money and the universe while we’re at it.
+I simply have no patience for talking on and on about what we need to do (yada), yet I seem to have a lot of interest in practical no-nonsense frugal simple healthy nutritious tips and tricks on how to use leftovers, eat better (much much better!!) and, of course, save money and the universe while we’re at it.

 Since this is a great season for these tips and tricks, it being holidays and food feasts and shopping (feasts?), I present to you 3 of my best tips.